-Prerequisite: ESL 245 or ESL Placement Tests.
+Prerequisite: Satisfactory completion of: ESL 245 or by placement exam.

 Language development for high-intermediate limited English speakers.
-Concentration on all language skills - reading, writing, speaking, listening, and grammar.
+Concentration on all language skills - reading. writing, speaking, listening, and grammar.
 This course is the fifth in a series of six integrated skill courses (215, 225, 235, 245, 255, and 265) leading to a certificate of completion in English at the high-intermediate level.

-ESL 258 Intermediate Writing 4 units
+ESL 258 Intermediate Writing 4 units 72 lecture hours